rsjk/RandomTiming/README.md

 6. Clone this repository with the command "git clone https://github.com/Andy-Vu-Viz/RandomNumberGen-Servlets/"
 7. Switch to the RandomNumberFlask directory with "cd RandomNumberGen-Servlets/RandomNumberFlask/"
 8. Install pip with "sudo apt install python3-pip"
-9. Install project dependencies with "pip install -r requirements.txt"
+9. Install virtual environment with "sudo apt install python3-venv"
 10. Create virtual environment with "python3 -m venv venv"
 11. Activate the virtual environment with "source venv/bin/activate"
+12. Install project dependencies with "pip install -r requirements.txt"
-12. Install nginx with "sudo apt install nginx"
+13. Install nginx with "sudo apt install nginx"
+14. Install gunicorn with "pip install gunicorn"
-13. Update nginx config file.
+15. Update nginx config file.
 Do the following:
 * sudo rm /etc/nginx/sites-enabled/default
 * sudo nano /etc/nginx/sites-enabled/random_number_generator
 * Copy the contents of RandomNumberFlask/nginx_config.txt into the file.
 Change [The IP Address of the Server] to your IP.
-14. Restart nginx server with "sudo systemctl restart nginx"
+16. Restart nginx server with "sudo systemctl restart nginx"
+17. Install supervisor with "sudo apt install supervisor"
+18. Set up supervisor with "sudo nano /etc/supervisor/conf.d/random_number_generator.conf"
-15. Find out the number of workers for gunicorn with (2 * number of cores) + 1.
+19. Find out the number of workers for gunicorn with (2 * number of cores) + 1.
 Execute "nproc --all" to find number of cores.
-16. Install supervisor with "sudo apt install supervisor"
-17. Set up supervisor with "sudo nano /etc/supervisor/conf.d/random_number_generator.conf"
-18. Copy the contents of RandomNumberFlask/supervisor_config.txt into the file.
+20. Copy the contents of RandomNumberFlask/supervisor_config.txt into the file.
 Change [Your Username] and [Number of Workers].
-19. Restart supervisor with "sudo supervisorctl reload"
+21. Restart supervisor with "sudo supervisorctl reload"
-20. Setup a static IP for your virtual machine by going to the VPC Network page on GCP
+22. Setup a static IP for your virtual machine by going to the VPC Network page on GCP
-21. Under the "External IP addresses" find the IP address being used by the VM instance containing your Tomcat deployment
+23. Under the "External IP addresses" find the IP address being used by the VM instance containing your Tomcat deployment
-22. Switch "Emphemral" to "Static" and reserve an IP with any name you find appropriate
+24. Switch "Emphemral" to "Static" and reserve an IP with any name you find appropriate
-23. To access the random number generator navigate to "http://[The IP Address of the Server]"
+25. To access the random number generator navigate to "http://[The IP Address of the Server]"